 Instructions

 - Place milk, cocoa powder and sugar in a saucepan.
-Whisk together over medium heat until sugar dissolves.3 cups whole milk, 3 tbsp granulated sugar, 2 tbsp unsweetened cocoa powder
+Whisk together over medium heat until sugar dissolves.3 cups whole milk, 3 tablespoon granulated sugar, 2 tablespoon unsweetened cocoa powder

 - Add chocolate to pan and whisk until smooth and chocolate is completely melted.
-Remove from heat and stir in vanilla extract.3 ounces finely chopped bittersweet chocolate, ½ tsp vanilla extract
+Remove from heat and stir in vanilla extract.3 ounces finely chopped bittersweet chocolate, ½ teaspoon vanilla extract

 - Divide hot chocolate evenly among two mugs.
-Stir 2-3 ounces of alcohol into each mug.
-Garnish with large marshmallows on cocktail picks, if desired.4-6 oz alcohol (see below for suggestions), 4 large marshmallows, optional
+Garnish with whipped cream or large marshmallows on cocktail picks, if desired.4 large marshmallows, optional

 Notes